A Provocation on Equity

 In Jeffco, we say keep the main thing the main thing – and that is student learning.
-More precisely, we need – at scale and with urgency – to profoundly change the tasks and experiences our students are having so that they are authentic, engaging, provide them the opportunity to practice complex and important skills, and to really prepare them for the world they will step into.
-We do this through the deep infusion of project and problem-based tasks which give our kids the chance to practice Generations skills.
+More precisely, we need – at scale and with urgency – to profoundly change the tasks and experiences our students are having so that they are authentic, engaging, provide them the opportunity to practice complex and important skills, and really prepare them for the world they will step into.
+We do this through the deep infusion of the project and problem-based tasks which give our kids the chance to practice Generations skills.

 People have argued with me about whether or not this kind of learning is “right” for kids from underserved backgrounds.
-I have heard that “those” kids “need” to focus on the basics, that they aren’t ready for complex thinking or a skills-based education, that they aren’t developmentally prepared to have agency, or to act as an active participant in their own learning.
+I have heard that “those” kids “need” to focus on the basics, that they aren’t ready for complex thinking or a skills-based education, that they aren’t developmentally prepared to have agency or to act as an active participant in their own learning.
 That “those” kids “need” a test-prep education so they can get higher test scores and close our “achievement gap.”

 “The soft bigotry of low expectations.”
-Perhaps no more profound words were ever put forth by President George W. Bush … or at least his speech writer.
+Perhaps no more profound words were ever put forth by President George W. Bush … or at least his speechwriter.

-When we relegate our underserved students (or any student, really) to a narrow, repetitive, and routines-based education that does little in the way of preparing them for their lives and futures we have lowered our expectations for them.
+When we relegate our underserved students (or any student, really) to a narrow, repetitive, and routine-based education that does little in the way of preparing them for their lives and futures we have lowered our expectations for them.
 In my book, there is no greater moral failure for us as professional educators.

 Your charge as Jeffco educators is clear – transform the student experience by transforming the student task.
 To the extent that gets and keeps your school off the state shame lists (which are based on these tests), great.
 We need to do that to keep regulators out of our hair so we can do the important work that needs to be done.